 This is why suicidewatch is the best blog.

-mycatcaneatawholewatermelon-dea asked: The Velvet Underground.
+mycatcaneatawholewatermelon-dea said: The Velvet Underground.

 First song: Pretty sure it was “Sunday Morning”, but I can’t confirm this.